a-machine/bookbase/README.md

 Vivliostyle - Supported CSS features - https://docs.vivliostyle.org/#/supported-css-features

-The style is designed to be compatible with the following systems: Fidus Writer Book Style and accompanying Docsify Style + GitHub/Lab template, as well as Vivliostyle CLI, and Viliostyle Create Book product for previewing purposes.
+The style is designed to be compatible with the following systems: Fidus Writer Book Style and accompanying Docsify Style + GitHub/Lab template, as well as Vivliostyle CLI, and Viliostyle Create Book product for previewing purposes, tooling compatibility.

 ## Documentation